finance calculator

 How it works

-We start with your current balance and add your monthly contributions, growing the balance each month by a monthly return rate derived from your annual percentage return.
+We start with your current balance and add your monthly contributions, growing the balance each month by a monthly return rate derived from your annual percentage return (annual return ÷ 12).

 Month by month, we check whether the balance has reached or exceeded your goal amount; if it has, we stop and report how many months and years it took.

-If the goal is not reached within the maximum horizon (for safety, typically capped around 100 years), we report the final future value after that period.
+If the goal is not reached within the maximum horizon (1200 months, or 100 years), we report the final future value after that period and leave time‑to‑goal empty.

-The time to goal and future value are estimates based on a constant return assumption and do not reflect market volatility or taxes.
+The time to goal and future value are estimates based on a constant return assumption and do not reflect market volatility, taxes, or inflation.

 Formula